serebrov/serebrov.github.io-hugo/content/posts/2014-01-04-git-revert-multiple-recent-comments.md

 A simple way to throw away a few recent commits is to use `git reset`.
 It re-writes the commit history, so only use it when your changes are not public yet (you can do this locally or on your private branch).

-The `git reset` command can be used to throw away recent commits (the `--hard` flag will also remove any local changes that are not commited yet):
+The `git reset` command can be used to throw away recent commits (the `--hard` flag will also remove any local changes that are not committed yet):

 ```
-Careful: `git reset` will rewirte history.
+Careful: `git reset` will rewrite history.

 Careful: `--hard` will remove not-commited local changes.
 ```